torvalds/linux/Documentation/arch/s390/vfio-ap.rst

    The Cartesian product of the APIDs corresponding to the bits set in the apmask and the APQIs corresponding to the bits set in the aqmask comprise the subset of APQNs that can be used only by the host default device drivers.
-   All other APQNs are available to the non-default device drivers such as the vfio_ap driver.
+   All other APQNs are available to the analn-default device drivers such as the vfio_ap driver.

    Take, for example, the following masks::